How to Choose the Best Baby Formula Series:

 You must read the formula label list of ingredients!

 Because 29 of the nutrients in formula are regulated, the nutrition label (the box that lists calories, fat, and amounts of vitamins and minerals) is going to look almost the same between different formulas.
 You will only be able to find the differences in formula brands by looking at the list of ingredients.
 Where is the protein coming from?
-What additional fillers are added?
+What additional ingredients are added?
 Are non-required but beneficial nutrients added?
 I’ll explain how to answer each of these questions in the upcoming articles.
-When you are in the store with a potential formula can in-hand, you can’t answer any of these questions by looking just at the nutrition label chart.
+When you are in the store with a potential formula can in-hand, you can’t answer any of these questions by looking at the front of the can.
+You can’t even anser them by looking at the nutrition label chart.
 You have to look in the list of ingredients.

 Pediatricians’ Training (or lack thereof):

 But your pediatrician should know all of this, right?
 Wrong.
 Pediatricians are incredible doctors (and always seem to be just the nicest people you know!).
 These brilliant and lovely souls are experts in child health, but receive little to no training in Nutrition.
 The average doctor receives only a few hours of nutrition education of any kind during the entire course of med school.
-Pediatricians and Neonatologists will receive extensive training on the nutritional needs of infants with certain diseases but minimal to zero training about the nutrient needs of the average healthy baby beyond “breast is best”.
+Pediatricians and Neonatologists will receive extensive training on the nutritional needs of infants with certain diseases but minimal to zero training about infant formula ingredients.

 Historically, the formula industry was only allowed to market formulas to pediatricians and thus doctors received some education about formula ingredients this way.
 However, when the companies began marketing directly to the public (cue adorable babies laughing in Similac commercials), they stopped educating pediatricians.
 This has resulted in the current common scenario of formula feeding families feeling like no one can help them make an educated formula choice!